-It is our aim to make access in our customers’ lives smart and secure.
-End user health and safety is therefore a top priority and an inherent part of our business plans.
-Public buildings must meet high standards in terms of public health and safety, as well as for our built-in products and solutions. dormakaba meets these product and customer requirements with product certifications for internationally recognized standards such as from the European Standard (EN), American National Standards Institute (ANSI) or Deutsches Institut für Normung (DIN).
+It is our aim to make access in our customers’ lives seamless, smart, and secure.
+End-user health and safety is therefore a top priority and an inherent part of our business plans.
+Public buildings must meet high standards in terms of public health and safety, as well as for our built-in products and solutions. dormakaba meets these product and customer requirements with product certifications for internationally recognized standards such as from the European Standard (EN), American National Standards Institute (ANSI), or Deutsches Institut für Normung (DIN).
 We pay particular attention to the DIN 18040 standards, which apply to barrier-free construction in public buildings.
-Furthermore, the ISO 9001 ensures that quality management requirements are continuously monitored and improved.
+Furthermore, ISO 9001 processes ensure that quality management requirements are continuously monitored and improved.

-Our product management team is responsible for this work, in close consultation with Product Development, as required by the Group Directive Adaptive Innovation Methodology (AIM) and defined by Group Innovation Management.
+Our product management team is responsible for this work, in close consultation with product development, as required by the Group Directive Adaptive Innovation Methodology (AIM) and defined by Group Innovation Management.
 Our product quality assurance process, which includes both internal and external resources, ensures that our products have all necessary labels.
 No product can be installed in-field or released for production without the appropriate certification in hand.
 This is a necessary step in the product development life cycle, i.e., the product verification phase based on AIM.
-At a Group-level, the product management team is responsible for customer health and safety, in close consultation with Product Development.
 In our business units and at our production sites, ISO 9001 processes are implemented locally and managed by local quality assurance managers.

-To ensure product- and solution-specific customer health and safety, each dormakaba segment develops adequate action plans:
+To ensure product- and solution-specific customer health and safety, business segments develop adequate action plans:

 - Access Solutions segments